FOUR KEY PROCUREMENT CHALLENGES SCIENTISTS FACE IN 2023

 Challenge #4: Maintaining Clear and Auditable Purchase Records

-Keeping proper and thorough records of a company’s purchasing activities is crucial for the organization’s growth and development.
-Although this is a vital endeavor, it can also be a time-consuming and primarily manual process if an organization isn’t using a procurement application like Prendio.
+Keeping proper and thorough records of each step in the procurement process is crucial for an organization’s growth and development.
+Although this is a vital endeavor, it can also be a time-consuming and primarily manual process if an organization isn’t using a procurement software like Prendio.
 Maintaining clear and auditable records of each purchase can become even more challenging as the company grows and the volume of transactions increases.

-As scientists, we are tasked with maintaining several essential laboratory documents, including quality manuals, standard operating procedures, instrument files, equipment maintenance, calibration and verification records, temperature and humidity logs, and experiment reports.
+As scientists, we are tasked with maintaining several essential laboratory documents, including quality manuals, MSDS binders, standard operating procedures, instrument files, equipment maintenance, calibration and verification records, temperature and humidity logs, and experiment reports.
 Handling multiple complex projects while managing lab documents and records is a lot to cope with.
-Establishing and incorporating the development and maintenance of a purchasing record-keeping system into these tasks, although essential to business health, may lie beyond our capabilities and technical expertise.
+Although essential to business health, establishing and incorporating the development and maintenance of a purchasing record-keeping system into these tasks may lie beyond our capabilities and technical expertise.

 A Challenge for Life Science Leadership: Unburden Your Scientists

-Besides leading to stress and burnout, over-burdening scientists can expose a company to risks that include lowered quality standards, poor mental focus, reduced performance, and overspending.
+Over-burdening scientists can lead to stress and burnout, exposing a company to risks that include lowered quality standards, poor mental focus, reduced performance, and overspending.
 Of course, no organization wants to have less support; sometimes, the cost of recruiting, hiring, and training additional employees is simply prohibitive.
-A good strategy to help relieve your scientists from the burden of administrative work is investing in electronic solutions that replace cumbersome paper-based processes.
+A good strategy to help relieve your scientists of overly burdensome administrative work is investing in electronic solutions that replace labor intensive and error prone paper-based processes.
+You can learn more about the impact of e-procurement technologies on procurement performance in our whitepaper.

-Prendio is an e-procurement software built specifically to help R&D teams spend more time in the lab and less time on administrative tasks.
-Prendio’s automated approval workflow optimizes the purchasing process, leading to faster order placement and rapid turnaround times.
-With a more efficient procurement, items get into the hands of bench scientists quickly and easily.
+Prendio is an eprocurement software built specifically to help cut down on the administrative workload for R&D teams so scientists can spend more of their time in the lab.
+Prendio’s automated workflows optimize the purchasing process, leading to faster order placement and shorter turnaround times.
+With a more efficient procurement system, items get into the hands of bench scientists faster.
+You can view all the features of Prendio’s affordable, cloud-based eprocurement software here.

-If your organization is ready to allow its scientists to focus on science, using Prendio and BioProcure together is the ultimate combination of software and service, built from years of experience working with scientists and finance leaders in the biotech industry to ensure optimal business and scientific outcomes.
-From partnering with strategic suppliers, driving enterprise-wide cost savings, and finding alternative sources for back-ordered items, the professionals at BioProcure are focused on recovering research time to accelerate scientific discovery, while using Prendio improves the compliance and auditability of the procurement process and helps to optimize business operations.
+If your organization is ready to give scientists more time to focus on science, combining a procurement software like Prendio with an outsourced services company like BioProcure is the ultimate time and cost cutting solution, built from years of experience working with scientists and finance leaders in the biotech industry to ensure optimal business and scientific outcomes.
+From partnering with strategic suppliers, driving enterprise-wide cost savings, and finding alternative sources for back-ordered items, the professionals at BioProcure and Prendio are focused on recovering research time to accelerate scientific discovery, improving compliance and auditability of the procurement process, and helping to optimize business operations.

-If you want to learn more about what Prendio and BioProcure can do for you, contact us today by emailing firstname.lastname@example.org or email@example.com.
-We look forward to being your cost-effective, outsourced procurement solution providers!
+If you want to learn more about what Prendio and BioProcure can do for you, contact us today.